shrutiroy203/Zillow-Price-Prediction-in-California/README.md

 We use the following methods:

-1. **Autoregressive Integrated Moving Average Model (ARIMA)**: Time series model that uses differenced lagged values and lagged prediction errors as inputs to make our prediction of our target variable, median price.
+1.**Autoregressive Integrated Moving Average Model (ARIMA)**: Time series model that uses differenced lagged values and lagged prediction errors as inputs to make our prediction of our target variable, median price.

 2.**Seasonal Autoregressive Integrated Moving Average Model (SARIMA)**: An ARIMA model with a